 Milk Chocolate + Skor Bits Spelt Flour Cookies

-- 1 cup of unsalted butter at room temperature
+- 1 cup of unsalted butter, room temperature

 - 1 egg